tommasodelorenzo/rasa-iterating-form/Readme.md

 Consider for instance you have a chatbot to book spots for a conference.
 The user can book up to 5 spots and the chatbot need to gather name and age of all the participants.
 In this case, `my_form` would have `name` and `age` required slots.

+#### Important
+Refer to [my post on Rasa forum](https://forum.rasa.com/t/after-restarting-form-submit-is-not-triggered/55470) for an issue using an earlier version of Rasa.

 ## How to use it
 ### Using virtual environment